Freight Broker BMC 84 Bonds

 Brokers engaged in the following activities are required to have interstate operating authority (MC number) in addition to a DOT number: for-hire carriers (for a fee or other compensation); those transporting passengers, or arranging for their transport, in interstate commerce; and those transporting federally regulated commodities or arranging for their transport, in interstate commerce.

-New Applicants must register online via the Unified Registration System in order to be issued a USDOT number and an MC/MX/FF number.
-Carriers exempt from operating authority filing include: private carriers (carriers transporting their own cargo), "for-hire" carriers only transport cargo that is not federally regulated, and carriers that operate exclusively within a federally designated "commercial zone" (geographic territory that includes multiple states bordering on a major metropolitan city) that is exempt from interstate authority rules.
+When brokers apply for operating authority, they must register online via the Unified Registration System in order to be issued a USDOT number and an MC/MX/FF number.
+Carriers exempt from operating authority filing include: private carriers (carriers transporting their own cargo), "for-hire" carriers who only transport cargo that is not federally regulated, and carriers that operate exclusively within a federally designated "commercial zone" (geographic territory that includes multiple states bordering on a major metropolitan city) that is exempt from interstate authority rules.